• Skip to primary navigation

 two glasses and a bottle of rose falooda in a tray with a backdrop of pink roses

-We had a fun-filled and joyous weekend, celebrating His Highness the Aga Khan's birthday (Salgirah Khushali).
-I promised myself that, despite this panny crisis, I would try and reimagine this celebration at home — without the Ismaili community's physical presence and our place of worship, JamatKhana.
+We had a fun-filled and joyous weekend, celebrating His Highness the Aga Khan’s birthday (Salgirah Khushali).
+I promised myself that, despite everything going on in our world, I would try and reimagine this celebration at home — without the Ismaili community’s physical presence and our place of worship, JamatKhana.
 While we craved a sense of community, I loved how the kiddos made a real effort to come together joyfully to create beautiful memories. 😊

 • Nutrient-dense, immune-boosting ingredients